allanLAS/NewsHighlight/README.md

 ## News Highlight
-This is a Python application that allows a user to receive a list of news updates and previews.
+This is a Python web application built on flask framework that utilises the news api to display news articles and their various sources.

 # Author
 Allan Lumumba